-Two times a year students can choose from about a dozen two day workshops held after main lesson times.These workshops are taught by parents, community members and teachers who are skilled in a particular craft or field and who are passionate about sharing what they know with adolescents.
+Two times a year students can choose from about a dozen three day workshops held after main lesson times.These workshops are taught by parents, community members and teachers who are skilled in a particular craft or field and who are passionate about sharing what they know with adolescents.
 Depending on the activity and the set-up required students enroll in either one or two workshops for the week.
 At the end of the week, there is a school-wide assembly where students present each workshop and what they did.

 Workshops in the past have included: metal casting, piano duets, lazure painting, wet felting, bookbinding, baking/cooking, outdoor survival skills, environmental art, songwriting, dance and choreography, Tai Chi, etc.